antonisstathis/MilitaryServicesDocs/BackEndDocs/FairServiceAssignmentUsingSpreadBasedOrdering.md

-The role of getServiceSpread method.
+The role of getServicesOrderedBySpread method.

 Fair Service Assignment Using Spread-Based Ordering Overview